-Oklahoma's Water Quality Standards (WQS) are set forth under statutory authority of the OWRB authorized under 82 O.S. § 1085.30.
-Under these statutes, OWRB "is required to set Water Quality Standards which are practical and in the best public interest and to classify the State's waters with respect to their best present and future uses.
-These WQS are designed to enhance the quality of the waters, to protect their beneficial uses, and to aid in the prevention, control and abatement of water pollution in the State of Oklahoma" (OWRB, 2006).
+Oklahoma's Water Quality Standards (WQS) are set forth under statutory authority of DEQ authorized under 82 O.S. § 1085.30.
+Under these statutes, DEQ "is authorized to promulgate rules which establish classifications of uses of waters of the state, criteria to maintain and protect such classifications, and other standards or policies pertaining to the quality of such waters" (DEQ, 2022).
+The purpose of the Standards is to promote and protect as many beneficial uses as are attainable and to assure that degradation of existing quality of waters of the State does not occur (DEQ, 2022).
 The WQS have established designated beneficial uses and standards for all of Oklahoma's waters.